Canadian Armed Forces proudly support Government of Canada’s efforts to resettle Syrian refugees

 - Provided a CAF command and control element.

-Since the outbreak of the Syrian civil war in 2011, millions of people have fled the country seeking safety and resettlement internationally.
-According to the United Nations High Commissioner for Refugees, since the beginning of 2015, more than 720,000 refugees and migrants have crossed the Mediterranean, undertaking journeys from Syria, Iraq, Afghanistan, Sudan, and other regions torn apart by war, hunger and violence.
+Since the outbreak of the Syrian civil war in 2011, millions of people had fled the country seeking safety and resettlement internationally.
+According to the United Nations High Commissioner for Refugees, since the beginning of 2015, more than 720,000 refugees and migrants had crossed the Mediterranean, undertaking journeys from Syria, Iraq, Afghanistan, Sudan, and other regions torn apart by war, hunger and violence.

 On 9 November 2015, the Government of Canada officially announced its commitment to welcome approximately 25,000 Syrian refugees from Lebanon, Turkey, and Jordan to Canada by the end of February 2016, with an initial group of 10,000 arriving by 31 December, 2015.

-The Government of Canada plan has five phases:
+The Government of Canada plan had five phases:

 - identifying Syrian refugees to come to Canada;